Cuprate/cuprate/books/user/src/introduction.md

 ## Can I connect a wallet to `cuprated`?
 Not yet.

 Wallets require the [daemon RPC API](https://docs.getmonero.org/rpc-library/monerod-rpc).
-This is actively being worked on to be backwards compatible with `monerod`, although it is not yet available.

-See the [RPC section](rpc.md) for more information.
+This is actively being worked on to be backwards compatible with `monerod`, see the [RPC section](rpc.md) for more information.

 ## Can `cuprated` be used with an anonymity network like Tor?
 Not yet (directly).